TRPG0/ArchipelagoULTRAKILL/apworld/docs/setup_en.md

 # ULTRAKILL Multiworld Setup Guide

-1. Download the Archipelago mod by using a Thunderstore Mod Manager, or manually by extracting the contents of the zip file into the `UMM Mods` folder.
+1. Download and install the Archipelago mod with r2modman, or manually by extracting the contents of the zip file into the `UMM Mods` folder.
+If you decide to install manually, you will also need to install [PluginConfigurator](https://thunderstore.io/c/ultrakill/p/EternalsTeam/PluginConfigurator/).

+*Note that only one player in the multiworld will need to complete steps 2-5.*

 2. Download and install [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
 Then, download `ultrakill.apworld` from the mod's [releases page](https://github.com/TRPG0/ArchipelagoULTRAKILL/releases) and add it to your `worlds` folder.
 (Default path: `C:\ProgramData\Archipelago\lib\worlds`)